mkschulze/Lemur4Bitwig-Template/README.md

 8. New Actions on the Mixer Page - Save/Restart/Undo/Redo/Toggle Trackbank
 9. Toggle Trackbank lets you switch from Audio/Instrument control to FX Track control
 10. Tracknames now show up on the device page
-11. On the Keyboard we now have visual feedback of the notes that are played back - select a track and a clip, draw some notes in it - start playback and enjoy the show!